itsayellow/marcam/index.md

 # Documentation

-You can also always use: Help&rarr;Marcam Help menu inside of Marcam.
+You can also access this help from the Help&rarr;Marcam Help menu inside of Marcam.

 * [Marcam macOS Documentation](documentation_mac)
 * [Marcam Windows Documentation](documentation_win)